 Mediation is one important component of divorce.
 In fact, Minnesota law requires couples participate in mediation before they can appear in court.
 This process, known as alternative dispute resolution services (ADR) can help couples resolve conflicts regarding the care of minor children or division of property.
 When couples reach agreements during mediation, the proceedings are often much more civilized when it is time to appear in court.

 You also need a trusted attorney by your side to guide you and advocate for your interests.
-The Kyle R. Bailey Law Firm is here to help with your divorce and family law needs.
+The Bailey Law Office is here to help with your divorce and family law needs.
 We can provide you with the guidance you need to prepare for a successful mediation session so you can ease the tension and stress that often accompany divorce proceedings.

 How Should You Prepare for Divorce Mediation?